AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Limited

 Grammarly (free) can be used at work only under specific conditions.
-Our verdict for a typical 50–500 person company handling client or regulated data: Limited.
-A browser extension that reads nearly everything an employee types — on a free personal account, that stream is outside company control.
+Our verdict for a typical 50–500 person company handling client or regulated data, assessed 29 July 2026: Limited.
+A browser extension that reads nearly everything an employee types — on a free personal account, that stream sits outside company control and outside any agreement you signed.
 The risk profile is unusual: it is not one paste, it is continuous capture of everything typed — emails, HR docs, legal drafts.
+Note also that the counterparty name has changed: the Grammarly privacy policy is now published by Superhuman Platform Inc. (formerly Grammarly), which matters if you name vendors in contracts or in your policy.

 Grammarly (free) at a glance